 Taking into account ad-hoc involvement – such as our annual trip to Scarborough and Christmas meals – we expect the time commitment to be around 50 hours each year.
 Some of our board members get involved more deeply, working on task-and-finish groups with staff, but we recognise that some members – particularly those that work full time – might only be able to attend the core activities.

 We ask board members to make a three-year commitment to being involved with Canopy, after which they may leave or stand for re-election.
 We stagger these terms so that one third of the Board stand for re-election each year.
-From 2021, members can stand for a maximum of two consecutive terms (six years).
+Board Members can stand for a maximum of two consecutive terms (six years).

-There are a variety of roles available to board members: Chair, Vice Chair, Treasurer, Secretary or Sub-Committee Chair.
+There are a variety of roles available to board members: Chair, Deputy Chair, Treasurer, Secretary or Sub-Committee Chair.

 Board Meetings